Community Living and Housing Information

 - Room Entry/Search

-The Office of Residential Life and Housing Services is responsible for the overall functioning of the College’s residence program.
+The Transitions and Community Living Office is responsible for the overall functioning of the College’s residence program.

 Keene State College considers the experience of living on campus to be an extension of the learning experience of college that is just as important as lessons learned in the classroom.

 As a residential college, we consider the experience of living on-campus to be a valuable developmental tool designed to enhance the mission of the College by helping students develop critical thinking and communication skills along with a heightened appreciation for diversity and service learning.
-All residential students are expected to actively participate in and support the programs and procedures employed by residential staff to achieve that end.
+All residential students are expected to actively participate in and support the programs and procedures employed by Community Living staff to achieve that end.

 Visitor: A current Keene State student.

 Guest: A guest is anyone who is not a KSC student.
-Guests must be invited into the hall by their host and must be accompanied by their host at all times while on campus.
+Guests must be registered by their host and must be accompanied by their host at all times while on campus.